Tutorial: Visualize and analyze events from Azure Digital Twins by using Time Series Insights

 The Go to Environment button opens the Time Series Insights explorer.
 If it doesn't show any events, simulate device events by browsing to the device-connectivity project of your Digital Twins sample, and running

 After a few simulated events are generated, go back to the Time Series Insights explorer, and select the refresh button at the top.
-You should see analytical charts being created for your simulated sensor data.
+Your analytical charts that are being created for your simulated sensor data will appear.

 In the Time Series Insights explorer, you can then generate charts and heatmaps for different events and data from your rooms, sensors, and other resources.
 On the left side, use the MEASURE and SPLIT BY drop-down boxes to create your own visualizations.